The-Marcy-Lab-School/Fall-2022-Curriculum-BMC/se-unit-5/bouncing-box/notes.md

 Preview / render your HTML file to see the box!

-## Step 3: JavaScript
+## Step 3: Testing JavaScript

+In your JavaScript file, declare a variable called `bodyElement` and assign it the DOM `Element` associated with the `<body>`.

-In your JavaScript file, `console.log` the value of `document.body`.
-The value `null` will appear in your console.
+`console.log` the value of `bodyElement`.

-Why?
+**Why is it `null`?**

 In our HTML file, we load in the JavaScript file (which executes its code) BEFORE the `<body>` element is rendered — so it doesn't exist yet!

 We need to ensure that our JavaScript is executed AFTER the HTML page loads.
 There are a couple of ways to do this:
 1. Move the `<script>` tag loading our JavaScript file to the bottom of the HTML file (after the `<body>` but before the closing `</html>` tag)
-2. Wrap our JavaScript inside a `"load"` event.
+2. Wrap our JavaScript inside a `"load"` event fired on the `window`.

-You can try the first approach, however, we should also demonstrate the second approach since it is more reliable.
+3. Use the `defer` attribute on our `<script>` tag.

+The first approach works but is unreliable (you might forget to move the file).

+The third approach is the simplest and most modern approach.

+The second approach will show up online and is important to understand so let's look at it.

 Use the `addEventListener` method on the `window` object passing in two arguments:
 1. `"load"` — the event fired after the HTML content is fully loaded
 2. `(event) => {}` — the callback function to be execiuted when the page is loaded.
 All of our code will go inside this callback.

-Inside this callback, again try printing out `document.body` and you should now see the `<body>` element printed to the console!
+Inside this callback, again try printing out `bodyElement` and you should now see the `<body>` element printed to the console!

 All subsequent steps will involve writing code inside of this callback.